1585 Aleutian Islands earthquake: Hawaii

 In a 2014 study of the site led by Rhett Butler, researchers from the University of Hawaiʻi at Mānoa, National Tropical Botanical Garden and Pacific Tsunami Warning Center found the same deposit, 0.8 meters thick.
 They also measured the bottom of the sinkhole at 7.2 meters above the mean sea level, and location of the sinkhole 100 meters from the coast.
-The deposit volume is also estimated to be 600 square meters.
+The deposit volume is also estimated to be 600 cubic meters.

 Based on the location in which the deposit was found, the tsunami must be a very significant event.
 The layer deposited in the sinkhole was sourced by a tsunami much larger than anything generated by the largest Pacific earthquakes.
 The largest run-up height in modern times was from the 1960 Valdivia earthquake which tsunami run-up measured 3 meters.
 None of the recent tsunamis have been able to reach and inundate the Makauwahi Sinkhole, which lies 7.2 meters above sea level at a distance of 100 meters from the shore.

-Another research in 2017 revisited the site of the sinkhole to radiocarbon date plant materials in the deposit and found that the tsunami inundation occurred between 1425 and 1660 A.D.
+Further research in 2017 revisited the sinkhole to radiocarbon date plant materials in the deposit and found that the tsunami inundation occurred between 1425 and 1660 A.D.
 Together with the required tsunami run-up heights, the tsunami may have been associated with the misdated Sanriku tsunami of 1586.

-Japan
+Elsewhere

-The Sanriku orphan tsunami may have been associated with deposited materials in near Sendai City, Miyagi which could not be explained by nearby earthquakes.
-Inscriptions on a monument at Tokura village, said that the tsunami struck the northeastern coast of Japan with a height of 1 to 2 meters.
+The Sanriku orphan tsunami may have been associated with deposited materials in near Sendai City, Miyagi, which could not be explained by nearby earthquakes.
+Inscriptions on a monument at Tokura village said that the tsunami struck the northeastern coast of Japan with a height of 1 to 2 meters.

-Cascadia

 There is paleotsunami evidence in nine locations in Oregon, Washington and British Columbia to show that a tsunami occurred near the Cascadia subduction zone prior to the 1700 event.
 The next prior event in Cascadia was a less energetic tsunami event inferred to have taken place between 1402 and 1502, with an uncertainty of ± 20 years.
 This rules out Cascadia as the cause of the 1585 tsunami.
 Dating of the event however, strongly supported the Aleutian Islands as being the tsunami source.

-South America

-The closest known historical earthquakes to 1585 to 1586 were the 1604 Arica, 1587 Guayllabamba and 1575 Valdivia earthquakes, which all generated tsunamis along the South American coast.
+The closest known historical earthquakes from 1585 to 1586 were the 1604 Arica, 1587 Guayllabamba and 1575 Valdivia earthquakes, which all generated tsunamis along the South American coast.
 However, no tsunamis from these events were ever measured on the Japanese coasts.

-Aleutian Islands

 Paleotsunami studies on Sedanka Island near Amaknak Island found five large tsunami events before 1957.
 One of these tsunami deposits was found up to one kilometer inland and up to 18 meters above sea level.
 This tsunami event has been dated at 1530–1665 A.D.